Gul Hassan Khan: Resignation

-Gul Hassan and Abdur Rahim Khan refused Zulfikar Ali Bhutto's orders of sending in the Pakistan Army and Pakistan Air Force to end a strike of police officers protesting for pay increase.
+Gul Hassan and Air Marshal Abdur Rahim Khan refused Prime Minister Zulfikar Ali Bhutto's orders of sending in the Pakistan Army and Pakistan Air Force to end a strike of police officers protesting for pay increase.
 They believed that their forces should be kept out of political matters and the civilian leadership should deal with it.
 Bhutto termed the police strike as a mutiny and made the two resign from their positions for not following his illegal orders.

-Tikka Khan and Zafar Chaudhry took over the newly created roles of Chief of Army Staff and Chief of Air Staff.
+Bhutto invited the two chiefs to a meeting and initiated the discussion by saying, "Gentlemen, the country is going through one crisis after another and with the latest one being the strike by the police and for which no cooperation has been forthcoming from the army and the air force when asked for, I regret that a stage has come when we can no longer carry on like this.
+Therefore I am not prepared to run the government in this sort of an environment."
+As soon as Bhutto finished, Gul Hassan, stood up and confronted Bhutto, and said: "Well that's all right Mr President but let me also make it clear that this kind of non-cooperation will continue if the demands placed on the services and especially on the army is not lawful.
+And as far as I am personally concerned I want to make it quite clear that I am ready to quit right now."

+After Gul Hassan's statement, Bhutto "wore a mischievous smile" and promptly handed over two file covers to Gul Hassan and Abdur Rahim Khan.
+Inside were resignation letters prepared for them to sign.
+Gul Hassan, threw the file back at Bhutto, who then attempted to shake his hand.

 Diplomatic career

-Khan was appointed as Pakistan's ambassador to Austria by President Zulfikar Ali Bhutto on 26 May 1972.
+Gul Hassan was appointed as Pakistan's ambassador to Austria by President Zulfikar Ali Bhutto on 26 May 1972.
 Bhutto designated Gul Hassan as Ambassador of Pakistan to Greece in April 1975.

-On 15 April 1977, in a letter of resignation, Gul Hassan condemned Prime Minister Zulfikar Ali Bhutto's leadership and called him a traitor for his role in the loss of East Pakistan.
-Gul Hassan further accused him of failing the people of Pakistan, causing chaos and violence in the country, exploiting the nation for personal gain, and rigging the 1977 Pakistani general election.
-Afterwards, the Government of Pakistan alongside the Federal Investigation Agency (FIA) filed an FIR against Gul Hassan for "hatred or contempt and inciting disaffection towards the Government."
+On 15 April 1977, in a letter of resignation, Gul Hassan condemned the leadership of Prime Minister Zulfikar Ali Bhutto and called him a traitor for his role in the loss of East Pakistan.
+Hassan further accused him of failing the people of Pakistan, causing chaos and violence in the country, exploiting the nation for personal gain, and rigging the 1977 Pakistani general election.
+Subsequently, the Government of Pakistan alongside the Federal Investigation Agency (FIA) filed an FIR against Gul Hassan for "hatred or contempt and inciting disaffection towards the Government."